juji/Soul-Recycling-Simulation/tech-opt.md

 The Soul Recycling Simulation is a high-performance 3D particle simulation built with Svelte, Three.js, and Vite.
 This document provides comprehensive technical documentation of all optimization techniques implemented to achieve smooth rendering of thousands of particles in real-time.

-**Current Status (June 2025)**: The project has undergone a comprehensive refactoring using an incremental approach, successfully completing 4 major phases of modernization while maintaining full functionality.
+**Current Status (June 2025)**: The project has undergone a comprehensive refactoring using an incremental approach, successfully completing all 8 phases of modernization while maintaining full functionality.
+The refactoring achieved a 91% reduction in App.svelte complexity (755 → 68 lines) with zero breaking changes.

 ## Architecture Stack